ChildsplayOSU/bogl-docs/technical/developing.md

 Once BoGL has been successfully built, you can choose to work with either the command line (`stack ghci Bogl-Lang:exe:bogl`) or the server (`stack ghci Bogl-Lang:exe:boglserver`).
 The only difference between the two is the forward facing interface, with the first providing a standalone command line that works on a given file and the server having only a REST interface.

 You can run `stack ghci` and enter `1` or `2` to select between either the command line or server variants.
-It's worth noting that any language features can be observed using either variant, so it may be up to your development preference.
+It's worth noting that any language features can be observed using either variant, so it's up to your development preference.

 ## Installing the BoGL Website